To connect your Database to Geckoboard, you must be on a Pro plan.

 Otherwise, let us know.

-Databases currently support MySQL, PostgreSQL, and Amazon Redshift databases.
+Our Databases data source currently support MySQL, PostgreSQL, and Amazon Redshift databases.

 If your database doesn't allow SSL connections, is not accessible online, you prefer to handle the connection yourself or want to connect to Microsoft SQL Server or a database we don't currently support with Databases, you can use one of these alternative methods.